 I think that a lot of people went there looking for a fight.

-Whoever, the i it was all Antifa.
+Whoever, it was all Antifa.

-Who was uh where was outrage then?
+Where was outrage then?

-I mean, the this media and the analysts and consultants, and it even goes into the Republican Party, Sean, because they are determined to take this president down.
+I mean, this media and the analysts and consultants, and it even goes into the Republican Party, Sean, because they are determined to take this president down.

 And those people want to take down Donald Trump.

-He has turned over the Apple cart, and they're doing everything and anything that they can.
+He has turned over the apple cart, and they're doing everything and anything that they can.

 Stay right there.

-We've got to take a break.
+We got to take a break.

-A bite-sized version of the show that you can take with you anywhere you go.
+Hannity Headline, a bite-sized version of the show that you can take with you anywhere you go.

 To sign up today for Hannity Headlines, go to Hannity.com.

-You know, when you look at a I went through earlier in the program, uh, as we continue with Amy Kramer and Leslie Marshall, I went through a little history of the Democratic Party and the issue of race and uh William Jefferson Clinton praising J. William Fulbright, known segregationist, Civil Rights Act, Voting Rights Act.
+All right, as we continue, as we debate the hypocrisy, you know, when you look at it, I went through earlier in the program, as we continue with Amy Kramer and Leslie Marshall, I went through a little history of the Democratic Party and the issue of race and William Jefferson Clinton praising J. William Fulbright, known segregationist, Civil Rights Act, Voting Rights Act.

-The Party of Lincoln is yeah, that was oh, okay, that was the Republican Party.
+The party of Lincoln is, yeah, that was, oh, okay, that was the Republican Party.

 He voted against the Civil Rights Act.